-Spend a week making art in the Sabine Hills just north of Rome, exploring the local landscape and history while staying in a lovingly restored farmhouse and enjoying home-grown food and local wines.
+Spend a week making art in the Sabine Hills just 1 hour north of Rome, exploring the local landscape and history while staying in a lovingly restored farmhouse and enjoying home-grown food and local wines.

 The week offers opportunities to sketch during morning visits to sites with historic frescoes and spectacular landscape views.
 The afternoon is reserved for self-directed art-making and reflection.
 Discussions on our artistic or personal response to the sites visited are encouraged.